Ignatius-K/Ignatius-K/README.md

 - 👋 Hi, I’m Ignatius Kisekka
-- 👀 I’m interested in buiding software, same love for both small & big projects
+- 👀 I’m interested in buiding software
-- 🌱 I’m currently learning ...
+- 🌱 I’m continuously learning Software Development best practices
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project,😉 same love for both big and small 🚀 projects
-- 📫 How to reach me ...

 <!---
 Ignatius-K/Ignatius-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.